ResearchComputing/Documentation/docs/petalibrary/petalibrary.md

 ## The PetaLibrary

-The PetaLibrary is a University of Colorado Boulder Research Computing payed service that supports the storage, archive, and sharing of research data.
-It is available at a subsidized cost to any researcher affiliated with the University of Colorado Boulder.
+The PetaLibrary is a University of Colorado Boulder Research Computing service that supports the storage, archival, and sharing of research data.
+It is available at a subsidized cost to any researcher affiliated with the University of Colorado System (Boulder, Anschutz, Denver, Colorado Springs).
+It is available at an unsubsidized cost to researhers from other institutions.

 ### PetaLibrary Features
 - Minimum project size: 1 TB/year
 - 2 classes of storage: active and archive
      * See our [website](https://www.colorado.edu/rc/resources/petalibrary/storageandrates) for pricing information
-- New customers are limited to either:
+- New customers are initially limited to a maximum allocation size of:
      * 200 TB* in Active Storage
      * 100 TB* in Archive Storage
 		 > _*Pending availability_